coderefinery/documentation/index.md

 ## Prerequisites

-1. Basic understanding of Git.
+- Basic understanding of Git.

-2. You need a [GitHub](https://github.com) account.
+- You need a [GitHub](https://github.com) account.

+## Optional requirements (to set up own Sphinx/ Read the Docs project)

-3. You need a [Read the Docs](https://readthedocs.org) account.
+- You need a [Read the Docs](https://readthedocs.org) account.

-4. You need to have [Sphinx](http://www.sphinx-doc.org) installed (as part of your Python environment installation).
+- You need to have [Sphinx](http://www.sphinx-doc.org) installed (as part of your Python environment installation).